 Volunteer in South Africa

 From social welfare and education to eco-tourism and wildlife conservation, this resilient and intriguing country offers a range of worth-while projects in need of volunteers.
-Explore the natural beauty and diversity of cultures while making a positive impact where it’s needed.
+Explore the natural beauty and diversity of South Africa whilst making a positive impact.

 Volunteer Programs in South Africa

 Find short and long term structured, low cost and free volunteer opportunities in South Africa.

 How to Volunteer in South Africa